Ascend/ascend-deployer/README.en.md

      - After the driver or firmware is installed, maybe you need run the `reboot` command to restart the device for the driver and firmware to take effect.
      - Some components require runtime dependencies.
 For example, PyTorch requires the Toolkit to provide runtime dependencies, TensorFlow and npubridge require TFPlugin to provide runtime dependencies, and mindspore require driver and toolkit to provide runtime dependencies.
      - All the installation of Python libraries must first install Python 3.7.5, such as python, tensorflow, Mindstore, etc.
-     - `--install=mindspore` will install version 1.2.1 of MindSpore and requires python3.7.5 and the accompanying version of the Cann package to work properly.  .
-Please refer to the official website of [mindspore](https://mindspore.cn/install) for software supporting instructions.
    - Scenario-specific installation
      `./install.sh --install-scene=<scene_name>`
      The offline installation tool provides several basic installation scenarios.
 For details, see <a href="#scene">Installation Scenarios</a>.
 Example command: